ClementNerma/NightOS/docs/specs/syscalls.md

 **Return value:**

-- Pointer to the newly-allocated block of memory (CPU-dependent size)
+- Pointer to the newly-allocated block of memory (8 bytes)

 **Errors:**